 I will not sit idly back as the rights of gay, lesbian, bisexual, transgender, and all other individuals are being trampled on.
 Our government is slowly rolling back the rights of marriage, gender, and societal equality.
 From discrimination in the workplace, education, healthcare, and even our courtrooms, we must recognize everyone as equal.

-I see and experiences these issues first hand, but as a former teacher, attorney, and on the campaign trail.
-I will not stop until we have equality for every person, regardless of sexuality or gender.
+I see and experience these issues first hand, but as a former teacher, attorney, and on the campaign trail, I will not stop until we have equality for every person, regardless of sexuality or gender.

 Women still continue to make less pay than men across our Country.
 This is unacceptable.
 I support legislation to equalize pay across our nation.